nickjanssen/angus/README.md

 Bower is used to install and maintain frontend dependencies.
 Instead of the lengthy `bower_components` these are placed inside a `lib/` folder.
 The idea behind this change, is that it allows you to add custom libraries that do not necessarily need to be open-source, but still form part of the library of your Angus installation.

-The `lib/` folder is ignored by git, and you can everything in here that you wish.
+The `lib/` folder is ignored by git, and you can place everything in here that you wish.
 Note that Angus doesn't use a `bower.json` either.
-The `lib/` folder should be seen as the place to store all your shared code, whether private or installed using bower or other means.
+The `lib/` folder should be seen as the place to store all your shared code, whether private, installed using bower or through other means.

 Everything else is the same.
-Simply add packages using `bower install <package>` and they will be placed inside `lib/`
+Simply add packages using `bower install <package>` from the root Angus folder and they will be placed inside `lib/`

 ## Apps